alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 #### The Solution: The Control Flow Spectrum

-To solve this, we need a middle ground between "Ignoring it" (Nullable) and "Panicking" (Exception).
-We need a type that represents **Recoverable Failure**.
+The `Result` type provides a middle ground between ignoring absence (Nullable) and aborting execution (Exception).
+It allows us to model **Recoverable Failure** as a first-class value.

 > **Concept Check: The Control Flow Spectrum**
 >